geogardenclub/geogardenclub_ai_playground/README.md

 At the bottom of the ChatScreen is full width text field along with a row of icons, each representing a different "command" that enables the user to interact with the Gemini model in various ways.
 These commands are located in the commands/ subdirectory.
 The following commands implement the functionality available as part of the sample app:

 * Sigma icon (ExchangeRateCommand): Illustrates how to define and invoke a Gemini "function call".
 In this case, the command implements a fake API to an exchange rate application.
 Type in a query such as "What is the exchange rate of Dollars to Swedish Krona?" and press this icon to invoke the function call and print the response.
 * Image icon (ImageQueryCommand): Pressing this icon sends a hardcoded image to the Gemini model, along with the prompt text.
+Type a query such as "What is this?" and press this icon to obtain a description of the image.
 You can edit the image to be sent by editing the code in the ImageQueryCommand class.
 * Folder icon (StorageQueryCommand): This works just like the ImageQueryCommand, except that instead of sending an image (encoded as a byte stream) to the Gemini Model, the command instead sends the URI to a Google Storage file along with the prompt text.
 This URI is hardcoded in the StorageQueryCommand file.
+(The response does not display the image at the URI at this time, just the prompt and the response.)
 * Send icon (TextSendCommand): Sends just the prompt text.
 Both the text and the Gemini model's response are printed.

 ## Reasoning about GeoGardenClub data